popkdodge/popkdodge/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 :dragon_face: Hi everyone!
 I am a Data Scientist/Machine Learning Engineer who is currently working remotely for Gump's.
-- 💬 Ask me about my AWS SAM Architecture
-- 🔭 I’m currently working on a side project with a non-profit to provide more information regarding police violence with Human-rights first group.
+My favorite things is creating data infrastructure and severless architecture .

 :calling: Please reach out if you want to discuss ideas, code, startups or you are interested in working with me.